What is Hypnotherapy and what is Neuro-Linguistic Programming,

 reduce stress etc

-In everyday life people can only gain true experience by doing things, and then retaining memories of the actual experience of 'doing'.
-Thus we learn by experiencing.
+In everyday life people can only gain true experience by doing things,

 NLP consists of: